My name is Ken Tucker. I’m a guy from Indiana.

 Also, considering the state of Indiana’s public school environment after a little over a decade it was one of the easiest decisions I’ve ever made.
 My wife makes more money than me so essentially it was a moral/ethical decision.
 Did I want to continue helping other peoples kids or focus solely on molding the minds of our daughters.
 Truthfully, I hope to be back in the classroom someday.

 So far in life I am 3 for 3 when it comes to big decisions.
 First, I married my best friend.
 Next, we bought a home that we could afford at that time.
-Most recently, and because of the first two, staying at home with my two daughters.
-I have and am loving every moment of this amazing adventure.
+Most recently and most profoundly, quitting my job to be a stay at home parent.
+A stay at home father to a set of Irish twins and loving every moment of this amazing adventure.
 I think that’s enough about me personally.

-Now, as my “Irish Twins” 4 and 3.
-Each August and September they are the same age. (like I said “Irish Twins”).
-As they creep closer to leaving the nest to join the rank and file within the Indiana Public School System.
+As Stella and Geri creep closer to leaving the nest to join the rank and file within the Indiana Public School System.
 I plan on using this website to contemplate:

 Where I have been,